The story of a missing hiker, an isolated park ranger, unforgettable memories, and some ghostly mischief.

 Willow Brooks

-Ernest is a new interpretive ranger (park guide) in the Starlight Mountains National Park.
-Despite dreaming of a career as a park ranger his whole life and preparing accordingly for the job throughout his childhood, adolescence, and college life in Firefly City, he still finds himself out of his element in the new position.With the sudden shock of Willow's disappearance after only one week of his new job –something he feels personally responsible for– he is left questioning his abilities even months later.
+Ernest is a new interpretive ranger (park nature guide) in the Starlight Mountains National Park.
+Despite dreaming of a career as a park ranger his whole life and preparing accordingly for the job throughout his childhood, adolescence, and up to his recent graduation from college in Firefly City, he still finds himself out of his element in the new position.With the sudden shock of Willow's disappearance after only one week of his new job –a tragedy that hits closer to home for him than many realize– he is left questioning his abilities even months later.
 When considering this in combination with ongoing disapproval from the locals, he often wonders whether he even belongs in Sunset Valley at all.

 Andrea is the Chief Ranger of the Starlight Mountains Sunset Valley region.
 Effectively Ernest's supervisor, she is one of the few locals sympathetic to his situation.Known for her achievements in rock climbing and mountaineering on local peaks, Andrea is well-respected in Sunset Valley for her management of the park throughout her established career.
 She has knowledge of much of the park's history, hazards, and protocols, and is always willing to offer advice, guidance, and information.